Taking a product off-grid and knowing that it will continue to work year after year at the highest level is no simple task.

 As we all know, the sun rises and sets each day.
 This provides a daily cadence for studying device power consumption.
 We will look at device power consumption based on Watt-Hours per day.

-To determine the number of Watt-Hours of power required to operate the device use the following equation:
+To determine the number of Watt-Hours of power required to operate the device using the following equation:

 Storage Element Self-Discharge